-- 1) The following tasks are mandated: - i.
-The handling of the first case of fraud by a student is mandated to the Programme Manager except for fraud in the MSc Research (Article 4.6). - ii.
-Establish if a student meets the programme learning outcomes as stated in the EER for the course or programme is mandated to the chair and vice-chair of the Examination Board. - iii.
-Dealing with first instances of complaints on the procedure and format of tests is mandated to the Programme Manager. - 2) The Examination Board installed the Certification Committee. - i.
+- 1) The following tasks are mandated: - The handling of the first case of fraud by a student is mandated to the Programme Manager except for fraud in the MSc Research (Article 4.6). - The determination if a student meets the programme learning outcomes as stated in the EER for the course or programme is mandated to the chair and vice-chair of the Examination Board. - iii.
+Dealing with first instances of complaints on the procedure and format of tests is mandated to the Programme Manager. - iv.
+Issuance of examination letters to the UT exam bureau is mandated to the certification officer of the Bureau Education and Research Affairs (ITC-BOOZ).

+- 2) The Examination Board installed the Certification Committee. - i.
 The Certification Committee reviews and updates the Certification Policy of the ITC Master's Programmes; ensures compliance with UT regulations for certification, and develops and maintains the working procedures for the execution of the certification documents.
-The committee chair is a member of the Examination Board, and committee members are invited by the committee chair and are approved by the Dean.
+The committee chair is a member of the Examination Board, and committee members are invited by the committee chair and are approved by the Dean. - ii.

-ii.
 The Certification Committee consists of representatives from the Examination Board, the Course Directors, Bureau Education and Research Support (Faculty ITC-BOOZ) and an education specialist and prepares the documents and procedures for approval by the Dean.
 The Examination Board is responsible for managing this process.
 The certification officer of Faculty ITC-BOOZ is the point of contact for developments at UT central regarding certification.